 In order to find the optimal balance between price and quantity, the system needs space to experiment.
-For this reason, the less unnecessary limitations you set, the better your chosen strategy will work.
-For example, it's not advisable to set additional maximum CPC limitations when using the “Weekly budget” strategy.
+This means that the fewer unnecessary limits you set, the better your chosen strategy will work.
+For example, don't set additional maximum CPC limits when using the “Weekly budget” strategy.

-Try to set appropriate parameters and not, for example, set too low of a CPC for expensive phrases or bid low when you have a large budget.
-This makes it more difficult to arrive at optimal indicators.
+Try to set appropriate parameters – don't set the CPC too low for expensive keywords, or set a low bid when you have a large budget.
+This would make it more difficult to arrive at optimal indicators.

 If your site (or app) users' activity changes quickly for reasons not directly related to to your selected strategy, it may take time to recalibrate, and the limitations you set might not be maintained.
 This can occur, for example, if you update the design of your site, add unpopular keywords to your campaign, or change the targeting.